Cooling System Notes

 Adding an Electric Cooling Fan (ECF)...is a popular modification, since it helps assure a decent airflow through Rad during even slow roadspeeds, when RPMs, which rotate the less-than-impressive OE fans, are also down, and this allows Engine temperatures to climb to alarming levels.
 An electrical fan is automatically controlled by a Temperature Sensing Switch, (for discussion of the location of this switch, see also below!), such that even during slow engine/roadspeeds, when system heats up because Rad is not able to shed heat, the electric fan is powered to help out by moving additional air.
 Although I don't recommend installing an ECF and adding its significant load (10Amps or higher are typical) to an OE Generator based Charging System, the benefits of cooling improvement easily outweigh the additional electrical load/burden of an ECF on an Alternator equipped Charging System, and they are well within its output reserves!
 The electrical fan can even be discretely mounted in front of Rad in a Pusher Configuration with OE fan left in place for an relatively unchanged engine compartment appearance (if one overlooks the Alternator, and Temp Sensor!).

 Each installation is different when retrofitting, so which configuration is used is really up to the installer and the actual ECF to be installed.
-As far as...”What’s better: Pusher or Puller ECF?” ...I don’t think the Rad much cares what makes the airflow, but locating a Pusher ECF in front of the Rad allows the engine compartment to stay relatively unchanged (when the ECF is not called for and unpowered, air still allows air to pass through its blades and onto the Rad freely).
+As far as...”What’s better: Pusher or Puller ECF?” ...I don’t think the Rad much cares what makes the airflow, but locating a Pusher ECF in front of the Rad allows the engine compartment to stay relatively unchanged as previously mentioned...when the ECF is not called for and unpowered, air still passes easily through its blades and onto the Rad freely and unimpeded.

 Pusher ECFs are often part of an assembly with an air directing shroud, which optimizes the airflow and prevents air from bypassing the Rad.
 These should be retained when installing if fit allows, to increase the effectiveness of airflow. (see Figure 5)